You’ll melt for this Thanksgiving sandwich recipe.

 Thanksgiving dinner is great.
 The leftovers?
 Maybe even better.
 This Thanksgiving sandwich combines leftover turkey, a little cranberry sauce, and brie into a sophisticated and satisfying turkey melt.

 How to make a good leftover Thanksgiving sandwich

 We all know and love the traditional Thanksgiving sandwich, that glorious mountain of post-Thanksgiving goodness.
 The traditional Thanksgiving sandwich is a pile of leftovers — mashed potatoes, stuffing, turkey, gravy, cranberry sauce — layered between slices of plain bread.
-But this leftover turkey cranberry and brie melt takes things in a better, more simplified direction.
+But this leftover turkey sandwich uses cranberry and brie to takes things in a better, more simplified direction.

 You’ll also like: 3 Classic French Sandwiches and How to Make Perfect Grilled Cheese

 Two Thanksgiving leftovers in one new dish!
 This leftover Thanksgiving turkey sandwich is so simple, it barely needs a recipe.
 Here’s what you do to make this turkey, cranberry, and brie melt.

 - Take a thin slice of bread (day-old is fine) and toast it.

 - Layer the toast with cranberry sauce, leftover carved turkey, and brie.